Fuel and Energy Related Activities (FERA) or upstream / scope 3

 The emission factor database (EFDB (opens in a new tab)) contains FERA emission factors for several countries including UK, USA, France and Germany that may be used directly for reporting the upstream impact of purchased energy under the Scope 2 location-based approach.
 These factors may also be used to report under the market-based approach in certain circumstances (see below).

 Refer to the EFDB and API guidance (opens in a new tab) for more information on how to access FERA emission factors.
-Private emissions factors may also be uploaded and applied (by users on our Developer and Enterprise plans) for supplier / company specific data.
+Private emissions factors may also be uploaded and applied (by users on our paid plans) for supplier / company specific data.

 Background: How FERA is calculated for purchased electricity